 Am I stressed about the conflicting timelines?
 Not in particular.

-*Note: Achieve your goals with my goal success program here.
+*Note: Achieve your goals with my goal success course here.

 Goal duration (really) doesn’t matter

 What I’ve found is that duration really doesn’t matter so long as you:

 - And take action on them

 Based on my own preferences, I prefer goals with short durations.
 Normally set a month out – sometimes less, sometimes more.

 It often depends on what I want from the goal.

 For example, earlier this year I set a goal to go to a club, concert, or music festival at least once a quarter.
 Now obviously, that didn’t come to fruition (you can read about the experience here), but notice how the duration was set to quarterly.

 Because it felt right.
 Any shorter of a duration would be overdoing it.
 On the other hand, once or twice a year didn’t feel like enough.
 So I went with a quarter.